-A. Applications are due December 16, 2014, at 12:00 p.m.
-NO LATE, E-MAILED OR FAXED APPLICATIONS WILL BE ACCEPTED.
-The applications can be mailed inter-office, addressed to the Foundation, or dropped off.
+A. Applications are due December 17, 2015, at 4:00 p.m.
+The applications can be mailed inter-office, delivered to the Foundation office, or emailed to Tracy Brooks, email@example.com.
 The Foundation office is located in the Center for Economic and Workforce Development.

 Q. If I receive a grant, how do I get the funds?

-A. You will access funds via an assigned college account number if you are awarded a grant.
+A. All grants are handled through the Foundation's accounting system.
+You will access funds via an assigned college account number if you are awarded a grant.

 Q. If I receive support or help from other sources, do I still qualify for a Wallace Community College Foundation grant?